InteropIO/finsemble-seed/src/samples/README.md

 #  Finsemble Samples

 This folder contains all our sample components to help you get started using Finsemble.

-Browse to each component for documentation.
+Browse to each component for documentation pertaining to that sample component.